Home Travel Tips Vehicle Registration in Australia – Rego Guide

 2. The seller and buyer complete the “Vehicle Transfer Application Form” together;

-3. The seller sends a part of the form (part B ‘Sellers Copy’) to the QLD Transport.
+3. The seller delivers in person a part of the form (part B ‘Sellers Copy’) to the QLD Transport.
 This must include a receipt that shows the names, addresses and signatures of the buyer and seller, date of sale, price, plate number and VIN (Vehicle Identification Number); The Buyer keeps Part A of the form.

 4. The buyer completes the form: “New Customer Application“.
 (The CRN – Customer Reference Number – will be issued when you submit the forms);